 Introduction

 As the number of features increases, the amount of data required to adequately represent class distributions in the increased feature space increases exponentially.
 This is known as the “curse of dimensionality” (Bishop, 2003).
 For finite training samples, increasing the features beyond a certain point results in overtraining and a decrease in the classifier accuracy.
 This is called the “peaking phenomenon” (Jain et al., 2000).
 The peaking phenomenon makes it necessary to reduce the size of the feature set to a salient minimum in order to achieve an accurate classifier.
 While support vector machine (SVM) (Burges, 1998) and random forest (Breiman, 2001) classifiers have become popular, partly because of their lack of sensitivity to the peaking phenomenon (Guyon et al., 2002), reducing the number of features is also beneficial from the perspective of measurement costs and feature computation time.
-The last point is particularly relevant in large scale remote sensing studies of Very High Resolution (VHR) imagery, due to the vast quantities of data requiring processing.
+The last point is particularly relevant in large scale remote sensing studies involving Very High Resolution (VHR) imagery, due to the vast quantities of data requiring processing.
 A further motivation for reducing features to an informative minimum is the “ugly duckling theorem”, which implies that the more redundant features contained in a data set, the less separable classes become (Jain et al., 2000).

 There are two basic approaches to feature set reduction: feature selection and feature extraction.
 In feature extraction the feature set is mapped into a new feature space of reduced dimensionality (Webb, 2002).
 Various criteria are used to define the dimensions of the new space such as separability and variance.
 These may be supervised or unsupervised measures.
 A disadvantage of the feature extraction approach is that it requires calculation of the full feature set.
 Principal Components Analysis (PCA) (Webb, 2002) is an example of a popular feature extraction method.